-The city’s defenders refused to surrender.
-You would think that Kara Mustafa Pasha would have prepared for that possibility, and yet it doesn’t seem as though he did.
-In the absence of a surrender and the absence of proper siege guns, the Ottomans were stuck there, facing a battle they had neither wanted nor prepared to fight.
+Vienna’s defenders refused to surrender.
+You would think that Kara Mustafa Pasha would have envisioned that possibility, and yet it doesn’t seem as though he did.
+In the absence of a surrender and the absence of proper siege guns, the Ottomans were stuck there, facing a battle they had neither wanted nor really prepared to fight.
 Since knocking the walls down with artillery wasn’t an option, Kara Mustafa Pasha decided to try undermining them instead, but his sappers were repeatedly beaten back by counter-tunneling from the Viennese defenders.
 The upshot of all of this was that the siege went on for weeks with no end in sight, and over that time the Ottomans lost thousands of men, perhaps as many as 20,000.

 If I were to say at this point that one of the biggest problems the Ottoman Empire had in this period was a lack of competent leadership at its highest levels, hopefully you’d understand where I was coming from.

 While the Ottomans were expending their strength in a futile effort to crack open the walls of Vienna, two Christian relief armies were being assembled.
 The Holy Roman Emperor, Leopold I, formed one and placed it under the command of the Duke of Lorraine, Charles V. This army united with another, sent by the Polish-Lithuanian Commonwealth and under the direct command of the King of Poland/Grand Duke of Lithuania, Jan III Sobieski.
 Jan III took overall command of the joint force, which may have been as large as 100,000 men.
 They arrived on September 11, and made fairly quick work of the the Crimean, Moldovan, and Serbian forces that Kara Mustafa Pasha had positioned at his rear in case of attack.